 We’ve all heard the TV and radio commercials offering to help you settle your back taxes for “pennies on the dollar.”
 Unfortunately, many of these are scammers and don’t offer any help to the taxpayer.

 Some income tax resolution firms obtain prospects’ names and addresses from the Notices of Federal Tax Lien from local Recorder of Deeds offices.
-These include information on collections attempts including threats from the IRS to seize property to satisfy tax debts.
+These include information on collections attempts including threats from the IRS to seize property to satisfy back taxes.
 Predatory tax resolution firms then contact these taxpayers with offers to help them settle their tax problems, often promising to reduce the amount owed.

-Unfortunately, what usually happens is that the taxpayer is required to pay a large retainer fee, sometimes $5,000 or more, and little is done to settle the IRS debt.
+Unfortunately, what usually happens is that the taxpayer is required to pay a large retainer fee, sometimes $5,000 or more, and little is done to settle the IRS back taxes.